romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is a best practice for distributing custom actions in GitHub Actions?
+Q: What is a best practice for distributing custom actions in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Ensure the action is well-documented, including clear instructions on usage, inputs, and outputs**